Explaining the Diagnosis

-- In addition to the basic subjects listed under younger children, when talking to teens you should elaborate more on each topic.
+- In addition to the primary subjects listed under younger children, when talking to teens, you should elaborate more on each topic.

 - Teens often want to know the stone-cold facts including things like, what is the recurrence rate, severity of the cancer, the rareness of the cancer.